ScryEngineering/scrygroup.com/content/tutorial-pages/2018-09-04/find-size-of-python-object.md

     - "Janis Lesinskis"
 date: "2018-09-04"
 tags:
-    - Python
+    - python
     - performance
-    - implementation-details
+    - implementation details
     - profiling
-    - memory-management
+    - memory management
 contentType: "tutorial"
 callToActionText: "Have you got a project that would be helped by in depth knowledge of Python?
 Do you have a topic about Python you would like to see a post about?
 We'd love to hear about it so fill in the form below with some details."
 hideCallToAction: false